 Narwhals have a number of interesting adaptations that enable them to deal with the huge pressure that they encounter in deep water.
 Some of these adaptations are described below.

 - Narwhals have a flexible and compressible ribcage.

 - Like us, the whales have a pigment in their muscles called myoglobin, which stores and supplies oxygen.
-However, narwhal muscles have a much higher concentration of myoglobin than humans and other mammals that live on land.
+However, narwhal muscles have a much higher concentration of myoglobin than the muscles of humans and other mammals that live on land.

 - The narwhal can shut off the blood supply to certain parts of its body when it dives.